Cryoscopic constant

 Through cryoscopy, a known constant can be used to calculate an unknown molar mass.
-The term "cryoscopy" comes from Greek and means "freezing measurement."
+The term "cryoscopy" means "freezing measurement" in Greek.
 Freezing point depression is a colligative property, so ΔT depends only on the number of solute particles dissolved, not the nature of those particles.
 Cryoscopy is related to ebullioscopy, which determines the same value from the ebullioscopic constant (of boiling point elevation).

 The value of K_{f}, which depends on the nature of the solvent can be found out by the following equation: